ebanux/qrco-docs/docs/the_qr_link_creation/the_qr_link_creation.md

 ![image](https://user-images.githubusercontent.com/54523080/191157718-c1ba4a9b-32ef-4e7f-9385-12e11300d21b.png)

 However you can select a customized image by pressing the Upload button.
 In the example below the Cenit IO logo has been selected.
+You should be advised that there is a limit of 30 KB for the logo image.

 ![image](https://user-images.githubusercontent.com/54523080/191157911-91fc3808-c546-4e35-9068-847f5efbe99d.png)